 Objectives and targets

-DPS has outlined its plans to save energy at Parliament House and reduce greenhouse gas emissions in the DPS Energy Strategic Plan 2007-2010.
-Through timely replacement and maintenance of plant and equipment, the plan also aims to ensure reliability of the energy supply to Parliament House.
+Through timely replacement and maintenance of plant and equipment, DPS aims to ensure reliability of the energy supply to Parliament House.

 Tips on reducing energy